-According to the Company's Article of Incorporation, if the Company has retained earnings according to its annual accounts, it may, after paying all taxes, and making up all past losses, set aside a 10% legal reserve, and a special reserve, if necessary, pursuant to laws, unless the reserve as allocated has equaled the Company's paid-in capital.
+According to the Company's article of incorporation, if the Company has retained earnings according to its annual financial account, it may, after paying all taxes, and making up all past losses, set aside a 10% legal reserve, and a special reserve, if necessary, pursuant to laws, unless the reserve as allocated has attained the Company's paid-in capital.
 The remainder, if any, shall be provided as or reversed from special reserve pursuant to laws.
-The balance, if any, shall be included into the unappropriated accumulated earnings for prior years and allocated as bonuses and dividends to shareholders based on the motion for allocation of earnings proposed by the Board of Directors, then resolved by a shareholders' meeting.
+The balance, if any, shall be included into the unappropriated accumulated earnings for prior year and allocated as bonus and dividends to shareholders based on the motion for allocation of earnings proposed by the Board of Directors as resolved by a shareholders' meeting.

-According to the amendment to Article 19-1 of the Article of Incorporation pursuant to a resolution by a general shareholders' meeting on June 19, 2019.
-Where the earnings referred in the preceding paragraph are intended to be allocated in cash, the Board of Directors is authorized to allocate the same per special resolution and report it to the shareholders' meeting.
+According to the amendment to article 19-1 of the article of incorporation pursuant to a resolution by a general shareholders' meeting on June 19, 2019.
+Where the earnings referred to in the preceding paragraph are intended to be allocated in cash, the Board of Directors is authorized to allocate the same per special resolution and report it to a shareholders' meeting.